From Zero World Tour

-The From Zero World Tour is a concert tour by the American rock band Linkin Park in support of the band's eighth studio album From Zero (2024).
+The From Zero World Tour was a concert tour by the American rock band Linkin Park in support of their eighth studio album From Zero (2024).
 The tour was announced on September 5, 2024, following the release of the album's lead single, "The Emptiness Machine".
-The tour commenced on September 11, 2024, in Inglewood, California, and is scheduled to conclude on June 30, 2026, in Zurich, Switzerland.
+The tour commenced on September 11, 2024, in Inglewood, California, and concluded on June 30, 2026, in Zurich, Switzerland.

-This tour is the band's first in seven years, and the first without vocalist Chester Bennington, drummer and co-founder Rob Bourdon, and lead guitarist Brad Delson.
-The lattermost remains a member of the band, but has stepped back from touring.
+This tour was the band's first in seven years, and the first without vocalist Chester Bennington, drummer and co-founder Rob Bourdon, and lead guitarist Brad Delson; the lattermost remains a member of the band but has stepped back from touring.

+According to Billboard, the tour was attended by 2.2 million people and has grossed $251 million from 80 shows, making it the most attended and highest-grossing tour of the band's career.

 Critical reception

 Chris Willman of Variety gave the Inglewood show a positive review, noting that "when a woman is very unexpectedly put at the top of the ticket, things very unexpectedly go right."
 Ali Shutler of The Guardian gave the London show four out of five stars, commenting that "the hybrid metallers have found a new audience and a reinvigorated sense of purpose".